w3f/Grants-Program/Grant Application - Reference blockchain system.md

 ## Development Status :open_book:

+**Definition**
+Our reference system is a smart contract standard on blockchain that records the reference relationship between new work and the old work it based on like file or program.
+By referring to the old work, anyone can create their new work by connecting, improving and changing the old work freely.
+The earnings of the new work will be tracked and shared with the referred old work based on their reference relationship.

-We have made an inital design on the standard token format of our proposed system as follows.
-More specific details are still planning now, and we will finish the design and start the development after the grant is given.
+We have made an inital design on the standard format of the token and smart contract of our proposed system as follows.
+More specific details are still planning now, and we will continue working to finish the design and development after the grant is given.

-**Token data standard:**
+**Pallets Token standard:**

 | Key | Value | Attribute | Operator |
 | --: | ----- | --------- | -------- |